ampaho/NameMapBj/README.md

 * How many hours of work in a year
 * How many holidays
 * How many sick days
+* How many days of strike by union

 Geogeaphy
 * Waters/hydrography